ESA-WEED-project/eo_processing/README.md

 S2_scaling: list = [0, 10000, 0, 1.0]
         input / scaled value range of the Sentinel-2 datacube. needed to calculate VIs.

+PLANET_scaling: list = [0, 10000, 0, 1.0]
+        input / scaled value range of the PLanetScope datacube. needed to calculate VIs.

 S1_db_rescale: bool = True
         if the Sentinel-1 data is rescaled from natural values to logarithmic before VIs generation